 What Brookvine did

 In mid-2011 Brookvine successfully secured the first Australasian mandate for Fermat and the following year seeded the commingled Fermat ILS Yield Fund.
-Today Fermat manages nearly $600 million on behalf of institutional and high net worth investors in Australia and New Zealand.
+Since the commencement of Brookvine’s partnership with Fermat through its completion at the end of August 2018, Brookvine raised $680 million from institutional and high net worth investors in Australia and New Zealand.
+From September 2018, Fermat chose to consolidate its distribution arrangements in Australia and New Zealand with its global distribution partner following their opening of a local office.